 Study of the personality characteristics of individuals experiencing substance abuse, dependency, and compulsive behaviors such as eating disorders and gambling.
 The focus will be on abuse as a maladaptive response to the demands of life.
 Special topics will include consumptive patterns, level of dependence, neurological status, assessment, and contemporary treatment techniques.
-Prerequisite: PSY 100; PSY 204; PSY 210 or PSY 212; junior standing.
+Prerequisite: PSY 100; PSY 204; PSY 212; junior standing.
 Offered Annually.

 PSY 430 Cr.3

 This course focuses on the utilization of a biological approach to understanding mental phenomena and behavior.
 Biological information includes the development and structure of the central nervous system, neuroanatomy and physiology, the function of basic neural events, neurotransmitters, neuropharmacology, hormones, evolution of behavior, brain development, neuroplasticity, and response to neural damage.
 Topics associated with how neural events influence human phenomena may include biological rhythms, consciousness, perception, sleep and dreaming, emotions, aggression, stress, learning, memory, and cognition.
 Prerequisite: PSY 100; PSY 321 or PSY 331 or BIO 312; junior standing.
-Offered Annually.
+Offered Fall, Spring.